 We are committed to protecting your personal information and being transparent about what information we hold.
 The University has a range of data protection policies and procedures, an overview of which can be found here: http://www.swansea.ac.uk/the-university/world-class/vicechancellorsoffice/compliance/dataprotection/dataprotectionpolicy/.The following statement sets out how the University specifically uses your personal data for fundraising (including public events) and alumni relations purposes.

 Personal data held by the University

 We may hold information relating to you from a number of sources.
 The basic information we hold, if you studied at Swansea University (or predecessor institution), is transferred from your student record.
-This is augmented by any information that you provide to us (for example, you may give us information by filling in forms on the University's website, or by corresponding with us by telephone, email or otherwise).
+This is augmented by any information that you provide to us (for example, you may give us information by filling in forms on the University's website, by registering for an event, by corresponding with us by telephone, email or otherwise).

 Typical records contain some or all of the following:

 • Details of your Swansea University (or predecessor institution) education (e.g. the courses you have completed, dates of study, class of degree)

 • Unique personal identifiers and biographical information (e.g. student number, date of birth)